InPK: Infusing Prior Knowledge into Prompt for Vision-Language Models: Methodology

-where $\textit{MultiHead ()}$ and $\textit{FFN ()}$ follow the standard Transformer configurations~\cite{vaswani2017attention}, representing multi-head attention and feed-forward neural network, respectively.
-Layer normalization ($\textit{LN}$) is applied before each block.
 Furthermore, to counteract the potential dilution of category information caused by multi-layer encoders, we incorporate attribute-aware attention into each transformer layer of the PKi up to a specific depth \( J \), allowing for step-by-step feature modeling.
 Specifically, the PKi itself comprises \( L \) layers of frozen transformers, with all parameters pre-trained.
-The fused learnable token \( \boldsymbol{ \widehat{P}_{t}^i} \) is concatenated with the \( \boldsymbol{E^i} \), and the resulting tokens are then passed to the $(i+1)^{\mathrm{th}}$ transformer layer:
+The fused learnable token \( \boldsymbol{ \widehat{P}_{t}^{i-1}} \) is concatenated with the \( \boldsymbol{\widetilde{E}^{i-1}} \), and the resulting tokens are then passed to the $i^{\mathrm{th}}$ transformer layer:

 where $\operatorname[\cdot, \cdot]$ refers to concatenation operation and the $\theta_{i}$ is the $i^{\mathrm{th}}$ transformer layer in text Encoder.
 After $J^{\mathrm{th}}$ transformer layer, the tokens are fed into the remaining layers and obtain the final text feature \( \boldsymbol{ \widetilde{f}}\in \mathbb{R}^{d}\):